Phlebotomy Certificate Program

 B. Course Hours

 Professional courses (HSPC designation) are offered during the daytime only.
 The other courses may be taken during the day or evening.
-A schedule of all classes required to complete the course of study will be planned during the interview with the Program Director.

 C. Course Length